hdeshev/nativescript-ts-hello/README.md

-Getting the app to run:
+# NativeScript + TypeScript

+This is a sample project wrapping the `tns` commands in a Grunt script that compiles the TypeScript code and assembles the correct `app` folder structure.

+# How it works?

+* We keep everything below `./src`. **DO NOT PUT ANYTHING IMPORTANT IN `./app`**
+* The TypeScript compiler puts transpiled `.js` files in `./app'
+* A Grunt task updates all app assets and the `tns_modules` folder too.

+# Setting it up

-* npm install
+* $ npm install
-* tns platform add android ...
+* $ tns platform add android
 * grunt app-full.
-(Make sure you set your NSDIST env var or pass modulesPath/typingsPath options)

-Changing and testing the app:
-* grunt app
-* ./emulateAndroid.sh <avd>

-Protip: Use a single command like `grunt app && ./emulateAndroid.sh`
+# Development workflow

+* Edit some files.
+* Start the emulator using: `grunt run-android --avd <YOUR AVD>`
+    * Hit Ctrl-C when done.

+# Upgrading to a newer NativeScript version

+* Update your platforms.
+* Update your `src/tns_modules` folder with the latest version of the module code.
+* Remove the 1.1 `*.d.ts` files below `src/typings/nativescript/1.1` and add the new type declarations in a similarly named folder.